NotKingSnow/triviamomguidelines/README.md

 i "https://i.imgur.com/EGsEa8W.jpg"

 VERY IMPORTANT: You may have to manually add the "i." and ".jpg" once you copy/paste the file.
 That's fine, its still functional that way.

+Once done with creating your questions, use the RAW copy option, and copy the link.

 Now that we have questions covered, let's show you how to use Maester Bot.